A major new commission by Japanese artist Koki Tanaka, which was his first solo exhibition in the UK.

 A group tour of local historical sites, including the war memorial on Hatton Street, ending at The Green Man pub.

 Pupils from King Solomon Academy compiled a list of names of people in the community – such as shopkeepers, stallholders and school canteen workers – for a Roll Calling performance at Church Street market, referencing acts of communal remembrance.

 Eating the History, Reflecting the Present (Who’s Victory?)

 Leading out of Tanaka’s interest in ‘victory gardens’ which were set up during World War 2 to help feed the nation, local residents worked with the artist to make food for The Showroom’s neighbourhood networking lunch, using wartime recipes and ingredients that were typically grown in victory gardens.
 The group ate surrounded by film footage of air raids, the sound of contemporary bombing raids, and tyre fragments referencing The Showroom building’s former use during the war.

 Durational Proposal: Walking as Someone Else or Someone Who Lived a Long Time Ago

 Precarious Tasks #15: Exchange of our Clothes and Books as Exchanging our Body and Thoughts (Reconfiguration)

-By bringing a favourite possession to pass on to another person, visitors can share in and take care of someone else’s personal history.
+By bringing a favourite possession to pass on to another person, visitors could share in and take care of someone else’s personal history.

-The outcomes of these works, as well as those of earlier actions by Tanaka, will be presented in the gallery as film, audio, billboard images and text within a specially designed installation of temporary structures.
+The outcomes of these works, as well as those of earlier actions by Tanaka, were presented in the gallery as film, audio, billboard images and text within a specially designed installation of temporary structures.